shpookas/personal_website/README.md

 # personal_website
-just a small personal website
+Small personal website written in Python and Flask webframework.
+Dockerized & terraform code to automatically deploy to AWS.